vexchange/docs/src/pages/docs/v2/06-smart-contracts/06-router02.md

   returns (uint[] memory amounts);
 ```

 Swaps an exact amount of tokens for as much VET as possible, along the route determined by the path.
-The first element of path is the input token, the last must be [VVET](#vvet), and any intermediate elements represent intermediate pairs to trade through (if, for example, a direct pair does not exist).
+The first element of path is the input token, the last must be [WVET](#wvet), and any intermediate elements represent intermediate pairs to trade through (if, for example, a direct pair does not exist).

 - If the to address is a smart contract, it must have the ability to receive VET.